Wandering in Fields of Ice – Around Svalbard

 Bestemmingen: Spitsbergen

-Highlights: IJsbeer
+Highlights: Ijsbeer

 Entering the pack ice with gentle determination, our ship the Ortelius made steady and sturdy progress further north.
 Frequent shudders undulated through the ship, passing through every deck and reminding us that even in this robust ship; it is still the ice that dictates where we go and what we do.